 Dispatches from Chechnya – report on the damage done to the infrastructure of Chechen culture and education system based in Grozny.
 (Chechen State University was one of the leading institutions of higher education in North Caucasus )

 Grozny was also one of the most important oil centers of the Soviet Union.
-The infrastructure was destroyed during the wars.
 Today, Russian oil giant Rosneft has taken over the business, in Chechnya’s detriment.

 Some of the pictures belong to photographer Stanley Greene.
 In the interview below, he talks about his experiences in Chechnya.